About

 Please visit LinkedIn: JennPoage for more details.

-PhD Disability Inclusion in Athletic Wear Practice, London College of Fashion, University of the Arts London, London, UK, 2017-2023
+PhD Disability-informed Athletic Wear Design, London College of Fashion, University of the Arts London, London, UK, 2017-2023

 MA Fashion Design Management, London College of Fashion, University of the Arts London, London, UK, 2015-2016, Graduated with Distinction

-AAS Fashion Studies, Parsons School of Design, New York, NY, USA, 2005, Graduated with Honours
+AAS Fashion Studies, Parsons School of Design, The New School, New York, NY, USA, 2005, Graduated with Honours

 BA Art History, Drew University, Madison, NJ, USA, 1997-2001, Summa Cum Laude, Phi Beta Kappa, National Math Honours Society, Honours in Art History for Senior Thesis